-- a) Provide information designed to educate people about the availability and services of the HCBS Medicaid waiver programs. - b) Determine eligibility for, and assist individuals in applying for, Medicaid HCBS waiver benefits. - c) Make Qualified Service Provider lists available to Medicaid recipients so that they may exercise free choice of providers to the greatest extent possible. - d) Follow all rules, policies, and direction of the Department in administering the Medicaid HCBS waiver programs; and - e) Determine level of services to be approved against the limits of the programs.
+- a) Provide information designed to educate people about the availability and services of the HCBS Medicaid waiver programs. - b) Determine eligibility for, and assist individuals in applying for, Medicaid HCBS waiver benefits. - c) Make Qualified Service Provider lists available to Medicaid recipients so that they may exercise free choice of providers to the greatest extent possible. - d) Follow all rules, policies, and direction of the Department in administering the Medicaid HCBS waiver programs; and - e) Determine level of services to be approved against the limits of the programs. - Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
+There is a contract between the Medicaid agency and/or the operating agency

-Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
-There is a contract between the Medicaid agency and/or the operating agency (when authorized by the Medicaid agency) and each local/regional non-state entity that sets forth the responsibilities and performance requirements of the local/regional entity.
+(when authorized by the Medicaid agency) and each local/regional non-state entity that sets forth the responsibilities and performance requirements of the local/regional entity.
 The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
-Specify the nature of these entities and complete items A-5 and A-6:

-5. Responsibility for Assessment of Performance of Contracted and/or Local/Regional Non-State Entities.
-Specify the state agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in conducting waiver operational and administrative functions:
+5 1 1 1 1 5 1 5 1 5 1 1 1 1 1 1 1 1 1 1 Specify the nature of these entities and complete items A-5 and A-6: Appendix A A: Waiver Administration and Operation state ago sibility for Assessment of Performance of Contracted and/or Local/Regional Non-State Entities.
+Specify the ency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in ing waiver operational and administrative functions: